manvalls/ebjs/README.md

 ```

 With this definition, every time a pack operation happens on *someAwesomeObject* it will be packed as the 202 *Number*, and when unpacking, if the 202 label is found, *someAwesomeObject* is returned as the result of the operation.

-## Reference

-*This section is being written, please wait or write it yourself*